 However, fasting ritual is considered the toughest among all these ceremonial rituals because a lady cannot even gulp a single drop of water in the course of Karwa Chauth fasting till moonrise.
 Hence, the only way to get stressed out is to think more about looking bonzer (attractive) by beautifying yourself differently with Solah Shringar.

 Prior to Karwa Chauth puja, the foremost or the eldest married lady tells the fasting story (vrat Katha) to the folks present there in the vicinity, followed by a couple of solemn rituals and traditional ceremonies.

 Sieving moon in the evening

-Custom of catching a glimpse of moon is a mandatory ceremony while performing rituals during the moon-rise.
-The fasting lady takes a quick glance of shining moon for the long-life and prosperity of her husband.
+The Custom of catching a glimpse of the moon is a mandatory ceremony while performing rituals during the moon-rise.
+The fasting lady takes a quick glance of the shining moon for the long life and prosperity of her husband.

 Breaking the fast and exchanging gifts

 Being one of the hardest fasts after the wedding, it does not even allow women to eat (and drink), the whole day.
 Therefore, they crave for breaking it to have their self-made fingerlings food only after performing all the rituals and taking a glance to the moon with the strainer.
 They also await their loving husbands to gesture them with a gift, eventually.
-Here is Karwa chauth special gift ideas.
+Here are some special gift ideas.

 Karwa Chauth Vrat Vidhi & Rituals

-Karwa Chauth is not only a fasting festival.
+It is not only a fasting festival.
 Lots of beautiful customs and rituals are associated with it.
 Its preparation starts much before the day.
-Women buys traditional attire, shingar items, jewelry for themselves.
-They also purchase karwa (prominently earthen pot), sieve, matthi etc. for Puja.
+Women buy traditional attire, shingar items, jewelry for themselves.
+They also purchase karwa (prominently earthen pot), sieve, matthi, etc. for Puja.